People often ask me how I have made it through the last six years.

 In our medical situation with our son we were receiving blow after devastating blow of disappointment that felt like unrelenting kicks in the gut.
 I couldn’t breathe.

 You see, pain forces you to face whatever you believe about God.
 We may have to come to the place in a situation where God seems cruel before we are willing to really face our true beliefs.
-Then we begin a process of hard struggle to decide what is really the truth.
-We talked about this a little in my last post.
-Again this is not an intellectual process … it’s a heart process.
+Then we begin a process of hard struggle to decide what is really true.
+This is not an intellectual process … it’s a heart process.